openai/baselines/README.md

 from baselines.common.vec_env.dummy_vec_env import DummyVecEnv from baselines.deepq import DeepQ, models

-# There already exists an environment generator that will wrap atari environments correctly
+# There already exists an environment generator that will make and wrap atari environments correctly
 # Here we set the num_env to 1, as DeepQ does not support multi-environments
-env = make_atari_env('MsPacmanNoFrameskip-v0', num_env=1, seed=0)
+env = make_atari_env('MsPacmanNoFrameskip-v4', num_env=1, seed=0)

 # Here deepq does not use the standard Actor-Critic policies
 model = DeepQ(models.cnn_to_mlp(convs=[(32, 8, 4), (64, 4, 2), (64, 3, 1)], hiddens=[64]), env, verbose=1)